bbglab/oncodrivefml/docs/source/configuration.rst

 .. [#context] Previous and posterior nucleotides

-.. [#obs] An observation is counted when the simulated scores, after applying the function in ``method``, is higher the result of applying that same function to the observed scores.
+.. [#obs] An observation is counted when a simulated value, after applying the function in ``method`` to the simulated scores, is higher than the result of applying the same function to the observed scores.

 .. [#indelsSubs] All indels are simulated as substitutions when ``method = 'max'``.
 Indels that are in-frame